How to Estimate Your Car’s Value

-It's understandable that some people don't have the time or patience to sell their car privately.
-If you decide to trade your current car in.
-There are several factors such as the used car market, mileage, overall condition, and popularity of the vehicle that will come into play when calculating it's value.
+Suppose you decide to trade your car in.
+Several factors, such as the used car market, mileage, overall condition, and vehicle popularity, will come into play when calculating its value.

-The used car market fluctuates pretty much on a daily basis.
+The used car market fluctuates pretty much daily.
 This makes determining exactly what a used car trades worth almost impossible.

 What can you do?
-With a little research you can get a good estimate of what your trade is worth, so you can have an idea of what a dealer should offer you.
+With some research, you can get a reasonable estimate of what your trade is worth, so you can have an idea of what a dealer should offer you.

 Definition of Actual Cash Value (ACV)

-After buying a new vehicle, the moment you drive it off the lot, it begins to depreciate in value.
+After buying a new vehicle, the moment you drive it off the lot, it begins to depreciate.
 Even if you only put 50 miles on it and try to trade it, the vehicle will be worth much less than the original purchase price.

-To make matters worse, the longer you've had the vehicle, the more it depreciates in value.
+To make matters worse, the longer you’ve owned the vehicle, the more it depreciates.

-All of this information is taken into consideration when determining the actual cash value of the vehicle at the time of appraisal.
+All this information is considered when determining the actual cash value of the vehicle during the used car appraisal process.